vaadin/platform/scripts/generator/templates/template-release-notes.md

 </dependency>
 ```

-Read more about upgrading to Vaadin 22 from [vaadin.com](https://vaadin.com/docs/latest/guide/upgrading).
+Read more about upgrading to vaadin 23 from [vaadin.com](https://vaadin.com/docs/latest/guide/upgrading).

 # Supported Technologies